Loading…

 Cybersecurity, Associate of Science

-Data breaches, ransomware, identity theft, theft of intellectual property and countless other cybercrimes continue to be a major problem, affecting individuals, companies, critical infrastructure and government.
-The need for skilled cybersecurity professionals to keep networks and data safe and to prosecute the criminal elements behind such crimes continues to grow.
+Data breaches, ransomware, identity theft, theft of intellectual property, supply chain attacks, and AI-driven cyber threats continue to be major problems affecting individuals, companies, critical infrastructure, and governments worldwide.
+The need for skilled cybersecurity professionals to protect networks, cloud environments, and data as well as to investigate and respond to incidents continues to grow exponentially.

-The Associate of Science in Cybersecurity program (ASC) provides a solid foundation in cybersecurity skills and is designed to both prepare students for entry level cybersecurity jobs as well as to continue their education with seamless transfer into undergraduate cybersecurity programs, such as Wilmington University’s Bachelor of Science in Cybersecurity.
+The Associate of Science in Cybersecurity program (ASC) provides a solid foundation in cybersecurity skills and is designed to both prepare students for entry-level cybersecurity jobs as well as to continue their education with seamless transfer into undergraduate cybersecurity programs, such as Wilmington University's Bachelor of Science in Cybersecurity.

 Program Competencies